50th Anniversary Publication - The Grimsby Public Art Gallery

 Challenge: Cover Art creation + publication Art Direction

-After initial discussions with the client and determining which direction the project needed to go in, we start right away with developing the cover art.
-The cover was created first to help introduce the publication and launch pre-sales at one of the GPAG’s largest annual events.
+After initial discussions with the client and determining the direction the project needed to go in, we started right away with developing the cover art.

 Below: The installation of the Kosso sculpture out front of the gallery in the 1970’s.
 We paid particular notice to the forms of the sculpture being offset and blocky.